 The Newcastle Early Music Festival was established as a joint promotion between Newcastle University’s International Centre for Music Studies and Newcastle Baroque, the North-East based period instrument orchestra using primarily players from the region.
 The orchestra, founded by trumpeter George Parnaby, has worked with various directors including Catherine Mackintosh, Simon Jones and Adrian Chandler.
 The Festival has developed to promote historically-informed performance using instruments and performance styles appropriate to the particular work being performed, reflecting the historical and social context of its origins.
 Over the years the Festival has included a wide range of different musics from different periods, with concerts of early folk music and jazz, and has worked with leading artists such as Dame Emma Kirkby, James Bowman, Crispian Steele-Perkins and Anthony Robson.

-For details of the 2017 Newcastle Early Music Festival, please see the Upcoming Events' Section or click on the hyperlink above.
+For details of the 2018 Newcastle Early Music Festival please see the Upcoming Events' Section.